svdoever/svdoever.github.io/src/pages/XM_Cloud_build_and_deploy_like_a_pro.md

 dotnet sitecore cloud login
 ```

 And approve in the opened browser window.
+I also updated the scripts above to do this automatically where possible.